Ergosterol: As a vitamin D2 precursor

 Ergosterol is a biological precursor of vitamin D2, the chemical name of which is ergocalciferol.
-Exposure of white button mushrooms to UV-C irradiation at 0.403 mW per cm2 intensity from 30 cm distance produced time-dependent increases in vitamin D2 concentrations.

-This happens naturally to a certain extent, and many mushrooms are irradiated after harvest to increase their vitamin D content.
-Fungi are also grown industrially so that ergosterol can be extracted and converted to Vitamin D for sale as a dietary supplement and food additive.
+Exposure of white button mushrooms to UV-C irradiation produces time-dependent increases in vitamin D2 concentrations in the mushrooms.
+Fungi are grown industrially to enable ergosterol extraction and preparation as a powder for sale as a vitamin D2 dietary supplement and food additive.

 Preparations of irradiated ergosterol containing a mixture of previtamin and vitamin D2 were called viosterol in the 1930s.

 Toxicity

 Ergosterol powder is an irritant to skin, eyes, and the respiratory tract.
 Ingestion of large amounts can cause hypercalcemia, which (if prolonged) can lead to calcium salt deposits in the soft tissues and kidneys.